-Abdominal cramps, abdominal pain, diarrhoea, nausea, haematochezia (blood in stool), vomiting, abdominal discomfort, anorectal discomfort, colitis including ischaemic colitis.
+Uncommon: haematochezia (blood in stool), vomiting, abdominal discomfort, anorectal discomfort.
+Common: abdominal cramps, abdominal pain, diarrhoea and nausea.

+Rare: colitis including ischaemic colitis.

-Special Precautions
+Special Warnings and Precautions

-As with all laxatives, DULCOLAX should not be taken on a continuous daily basis or for extended periods without investigating the cause of constipation.
+As with all laxatives, DULCOLAX should not be used on a continuous daily basis for more than five days without investigating the cause of constipation.

 Prolonged excessive use may lead to fluid and electrolyte imbalance and hypokalaemia.
 Intestinal loss of fluids can promote dehydration.
 Symptoms may include thirst and oliguria.
 In patients suffering from fluid loss where dehydration may be harmful (e.g. renal insufficiency, elderly patients) DULCOLAX should be discontinued and only be restarted under medical supervision.